 Some members of UWSEM's board serve as executive directors for partnering nonprofit agencies.
-Total payments to these agencies were approximately \$15,000 during the year ended September 30, 2023.
+Total payments to these agencies were approximately \$1,500 and \$15,000 during the years ended September 30, 2024 and 2023, respectively.
 Executive directors excuse themselves from discussions and votes regarding agency funding.

-Related party revenue includes contributions from entities that are affiliated with UWSEM board members or from UWSEM board members themselves and totaled approximately \$7,000,000 for the year ended September 30, 2023.
+Related party revenue includes contributions from entities that are affiliated with UWSEM board members or from UWSEM board members themselves and totaled approximately \$5,200,000 and \$7,000,000 for the years ended September 30, 2024 and 2023, respectively.